 Canadian Coast To Coast is presented by The Eagle River Casino and Travel Plaza in Whitecourt.

-My Special Guest today is Carl Dixon.
+My Special Guest is Francine Honey.